Searching for specific resources

 Tips for searching for case studies

-• Many of the library’s databases will allow you to limit your results to case studies.
-Look for options to do this in fields like document type, publication type or article type
+• Many library databases let you limit your search to case studies.
+Look for filters such as: document type, publication type or article type

-• If you don’t see an option to limit to case studies in the database you are searching, you can include “case study” or “case studies” as search terms, e.g. business ethics AND “case study” OR “case studies”.
+• If the database does not have an option to limit your search, you can add the words “case study” or “case studies” to your search.
+For example: business ethics AND “case study” OR “case studies”.

 Where can I find case studies?

-Business Source Ultimate is a useful source of case studies in the business field.
-You can limit your search by selecting Case Study as a Document Type or Publication Type.
+This is a useful database for case studies in business.
+You can narrow your search by selecting Case Study as a Document Type or Publication Type.

-Emerald covers a wide-range of subject areas, including management, information science, engineering, education, health and social care.
-You can limit your search to case studies in Advanced Search by ticking the Case studies option above the search box.
+Emerald covers subjects like management, information science, engineering, education, health, and social care.
+You can limit your search by selecting Case Studies at the top of the page.

-ProQuest is a multidisciplinary database covering a wide range of subject areas.
-You can limit your search to case studies by selecting Case Study in the Document type field.
+ProQuest covers many different subjects.
+You can find case studies by choosing Case Study in the Document Type field.

 Conference papers and proceedings

-A conference paper is the text of a paper or presentation given at a conference.
-Papers from a particular conference are often compiled together as a conference proceeding.
+A conference paper is the written version of a presentation given at a conference.
+They often share the newest research and ideas in a field.
+This makes them a great source of up-to-date information and current developments.
+Papers from the same conference are often collected and published together as a conference proceeding.

-Conference papers and proceedings are published in a variety of ways, which can make them tricky to find.
-They may be published as a book, a journal article, a special issue or supplement of a journal, or as part of a series.
-Sometimes the organisation that holds the conference may only publish abstracts from the conference, and not the entire papers.
-Authors may also publish their conference papers on their own website or on an institutional website.
-On other occasions conference papers may not be published at all!
+Conference papers and proceedings can be published in different ways, which can make them hard to find.
+They may be published as a book, included in a journal article, released as a special issue or supplement of a journal, or part of a series.
+Sometimes the organisation that runs the conference may only publish abstracts (short summaries), and not the full papers.
+In other cases, authors may upload their papers to their own website or to a university website.
+Occasionally, conference papers may not be published at all.

 Tips for searching for conference papers and proceedings

-• Try a search using the complete conference title, or a few keywords with the location and year of the conference.
-You can also search for a specific conference paper if you have its title or author’s name
+• Try searching using the full name of the conference or use a few keywords along with the location and year of the event

-• Many of the library’s databases will allow you to limit your results to conference papers.
-Look for options to do this in fields like document type, publication type or article types.
+• Many library databases let you limit your search to conference papers.
+Look for filters like document type, publication type or article type.

 Where can I find conference papers and proceedings?

-To find conference material in the library catalogue limit your search results to Conference Proceedings or Conference Papers under Resource Type.
+To find conference papers or proceedings in the library catalogue, you can limit your search results by selecting Conference Proceedings or Conference Papers under Resource Type.

-Many library databases index published conference papers and proceedings.
-Some key multidisciplinary databases that index conference papers/proceedings are listed below:
+Many library databases include published conference papers and proceedings.
+Below are some key databases that cover a wide range of subjects:

-Scopus is a large abstract and citation databases of peer-reviewed literature, including conference proceedings.
-It covers science, technology, medicine, social sciences, arts and humanities.
+A large database that includes summaries and references for peer-reviewed research.
+It covers areas such as science, technology, medicine, social sciences, arts, and humanities.

-Web of Science indexes core journal articles, conference proceedings, data sets, and other resources in the sciences, social sciences, arts, and humanities.
+Indexes journal articles, conference papers, data sets, and more.
+It covers subjects in science, social science, arts, and humanities.

-ProQuest is a large multidisciplinary database that indexes a diverse range of content including conference papers.
-Limit to Conference, Conference Paper or Conference Proceeding under Document type options.
+A large database that covers many types of content, including conference papers.
+You can limit your search by choosing Conference, Conference Paper, or Conference Proceeding under Document Type.

 Datasets